squarcleconsulting/ukrefimpactmined/README.md

 - Save CaseStudies.xlsx as a tab delimited text file with the name “ImpactOnly.csv”
 - Put ImpactOnly.csv in refimpact/inputs

 You can turn on automatic download with the call fetchUKImpact(auto=TRUE).
-But by default the function will only download the first five impact cases, but you can set the value using "k=...".
+But by default the function will only download the first five impact cases, you can set the value using "k=...".

 ## Included Input Files
 ### ukrefimpact/inputs